A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Data Used for Case Studies

 \subsection{Tax Policy Case Studies}

-We based our tests on the types of analyses that tax economists would normally query for the PUF data.
-For example, a tax expert would likely query one or more of the following:
+We base our tests on the types of analyses that tax economists would normally query for the SOI PUF data.
+For example, a tax expert would likely make one or more of the following queries: